Msiusko/Msiusko/README.md

 Here are some ideas to get you started:
 -->

-- 💻 Working as a smart contract engineer at
+- 💻 Working as a Web3 fixer > helping web3-companies mature from the chaos state (using marketing, BD and operations toolkit).
-- 🌱 I’m currently Curing surveillance capitalism 💨
+- 🌱 I’m Curing surveillance capitalism 💨 (after 10 years of attention economy delivery serving from Coca-Cola to Mastercard)
-- 💬 Ask me about anything!
 - 📫 How to reach me: [Telegram me](link:https://t.me/svyaznoy911) or [Twitter DMs](https://twitter.com/nicksvyaznoy)!
-- 😄 Pronouns: he/him 🕺
-- ⚡ Fun facts: Karagarga & Soulseek user; art cinema addict from Teshigahara to Amos Vogel
+- ⚡ Art-centric: Karagarga & Soulseek user; art cinema addict from Teshigahara to Amos Vogel; The Wire magazine subscriber.